AbdulazizAlswaji/instagram-comment-bot/README.md

 # Instagram comment bot

-Target Instagram accounts to send comments on their posts
+Target Instagram accounts to comment on their latest posts